JeffreyArts/new-website/README.md

 ### Payload

 This project has authentication support intergrated for Payload v2.
-Modify the `.env` file to specify the desired endpoint for the Payload back-end (VITE_PAYLOAD_REST_ENDPOINT=http://localhost:3000/api).
-More details about the way Payload handles its authentication can be found in [https://payloadcms.com/docs/authentication/overview](their documentation)
+Modify the `.env` file to specify the desired endpoint for the Payload back-end (`VITE_PAYLOAD_REST_ENDPOINT=http://localhost:3000/api`).
+More details about the way Payload handles its authentication can be found in [their documentation](https://payloadcms.com/docs/authentication/overview).

 ### Generate routes